shrys1976/ml-practice/README.md

  2. trained decision tree classifier on iris dataset, decision tree regressor on a noisy quadratic dataset

  3. trained decision tree on moons dataset

+ 4. trained ensemble model using hard voting with 3 diverse classifiers